Family/Graduate Housing Handbook

 If you have any questions after reading this booklet, please call or visit your Apartment Coordinator:

-If you have or are thinking about purchasing a window air conditioner, please remember -All window air conditioners must be installed by housing maintenance personnel, and there will be a one-time $50.00 charge for installation, removal and supplies.
-Call 335-1541 to make an appointment for installation.
+If you have or are thinking about purchasing a window air conditioner, please remember - ALL window air conditioners must be installed by housing maintenance personnel, and there will be a one-time $50.00 charge for installation, removal and supplies.
+Call 509-335-1541 to make an appointment for installation.

-- An online 90-day minimum notice of termination of the rental agreement is required.
+Residents are required to file an online Notice of Termination 90 days prior to their departure.
 Residents who fail to provide notice 90-days in advance of their departure will be charged 90 days rent from the date Housing Reservations receives the online termination notice.

 Keys- You are considered in residence as long as your keys remain checked out.
 Failure to return them when you vacate the unit could result in your paying additional rent charges.
-All keys must be returned to either the Custodial Supervisor during a scheduled checkout, Housing Reservations desk at Streit-Perham, or the Apartment Key Return drop box outside of the Housing entrance at Streit-Perham.
-Failure to return all door keys at the time you vacate the apartment will result in a $60 non-refundable lock change fee.
-A missing mail key will result in a non-refundable $10 fee.
-You will be charged $5 for each missing laundry key.
+All keys must be returned to either the Custodial Supervisor during a scheduled checkout, Housing Reservations desk at Streit- Perham, or the Apartment Key Return drop box outside of the Housing office entrance at Streit-Perham.
+Failure to return all door keys at the time you vacate the apartment will result in a $75 non-refundable lock change fee.
+A missing mail key will result in a non-refundable $15 fee.
+You will be charged $10 for each missing laundry key.
 Housing Services should be provided with a forwarding address on your key envelope, so that refunds can be mailed to you.

 Parents are responsible for the behavior of their children while in residence at WSU.
 For the safety of the children and other residents, young children should not be left alone in Family Housing units.